STOIE/recipes/README.md

 # Recipes

-Check out the recipes directory for the full listing of recipes.
+Check out the recipes directory for the full listing of recipes, [here.](./recipes/)

 Some other "unsorted" links: